DHARSH0205/ShadowFox/task_3/Readme.md

 ---

-## 📁 Dataset Information
+📁 Dataset Information
-The dataset contains information about car sales, manufacturers, price, sales figures, resale value, and other attributes that influence the automobile market.
+The dataset, sourced from [Kaggle](https://www.kaggle.com/datasets/gagandeep16/car-sales), contains information about car sales, manufacturers, price, sales figures, resale value, and other attributes that influence the automobile market.

 ---